 - J. Cavaluzzi, C. Gilmore, B. Khan, M. H. Tran , "Probability of the Loss of Offsite Power and Damage to Road Network Due to a Rare Event", Proceedings of the 2012 20th International Conference on Nuclear Engineering collocated with the ASME 2012 Power Conference ICONE20-POWER2012, Anaheim, California, July 30 - August 3, 2012.

 - Rodi, P., "Algorithms for Incorporation of Dynamic Recovery in Estimating Frequency of Critical Station Blackout", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2012).

-- S. Rodgers, C. Betancourt, E. Kee, P. Nelson, and P. Rodi, "Toward Quantification of the Uncertainty in Estimating Frequency of Critical Station Blackout", International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering (M&C 2011), Rio de Janeiro, Brazil, May 8-12, 2011.
+- S. Rodgers, C. Betancourt, E. Kee, P. Nelson, P. Rodi, "Toward Quantification of the Uncertainty in Estimating Frequency of Critical Station Blackout", International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering (M&C 2011), Rio de Janeiro, Brazil, May 8-12, 2011.